-- SHA will inform applicants and families of language assistance services. - The SHA will utilize a language line for telephone interpreter services. - Where feasible, the SHA will train and hire bilingual staff to be available to act as interpreters and translators, will pool resources with other PHAs, and will standardize documents.
-Where feasible and possible, the SHA will encourage the use of qualified community volunteers. - When LEP persons request, they will be permitted to use, at their own expense, an interpreter of their own choosing, in place of or as a supplement to the free language services offered by the SHA.
-The interpreter may be an adult family member or adult friend. - SHA will not provide written translation but will provide written notice in the primary language of the LEP language group of the right to receive oral interpretation of those written materials, free of cost.
+- When LEP persons request, they will be permitted to use, at their own expense, an interpreter of their own choosing, in place of or as a supplement to the free language services offered by the SHA.
+The interpreter may be a family member or friend. - The SHA will utilize a language line for telephone interpreter services. - SHA will inform applicants and participants of language assistance services. - SHA will not provide written translation but will provide written notice in the primary language of the LEP language group of the right to receive oral interpretation of those written materials, free of cost.
 Translation may also be provided orally.